-The Government intends to introduce an electronic cigarette regulatory scheme.
-The Ministry of Health has established a Technical Expert Advisory Group on Electronic Cigarette Product Safety.
+The Ministry of Health has established a Technical Expert Advisory Group on Electronic Cigarette Product Safety to support the introduction of an electronic regulatory scheme.

 This group will provide advice on the technical aspects of the development of the regulatory scheme, such as appropriate minimum quality and safety standards in the New Zealand context.
 These standards include manufacturing, ingredients, labelling and packaging.